cisagov/cset/README.md

 Figure 3.
 CSET Setup

 CSET will begin to install.
-If the user doesn&#39;t have IIS 10.0 Express, CSET will install it.
-The IIS 10.0 Express Setup dialogue will open (Fig.4).
-Click the check box to confirm that you &quot;…accept the terms in the License Agreement&quot;, and then select &quot;Install&quot;.
+If the user doesn&#39;t have SQL Server 2019 LocalDB, CSET will install it.
+The SQL Server 2019 LocalDB Setup dialogue will open (Fig.4).
+Click the check box to confirm that you &quot;…accept the terms in the License Agreement&quot;, select &quot;Next&quot; and then select &quot;Install&quot;.

 ![][fig4]

 Figure 4.
-IIS Setup
+LocalDB 2019 Setup

-IIS will install.
+LocalDB 2019 will install.
 Select &quot;Finish&quot; when it completes.

+CSET will also install the .NET 5 and ASP.NET Core 5 runtimes in the background if they are not already installed.

 The CSET Setup Wizard will open to walk the user through the install process (Fig.5).
 Select &quot;Next&quot;.